The application and assessment process to become a foster carer takes around 5 to 6 months from when you first contact us.

 If we think it's the right thing for you to foster, we send you an application form.

 Once we have received your application form we will carry out checks and references.

 You will then be invited to attend the Skills to Foster training course.
 The course is a mixture of online and face-to-face sessions.
 The course will prepare you for what to expect when you start fostering.

-- We assign you an experienced foster carer who will support you through the process and your first year of fostering.
+We assign you an experienced foster carer 'buddy' who will support you through the process and your first year of fostering.

-- You attend the panel with your assessing social worker.
-The fostering panel is a group of 8-10 people representing fostering, who have read your assessment report, will ask you some questions, and make a recommendation whether you should be approved to foster.
+You will attend a panel meeting with your assessing social worker.
+The panel will have read your assessment report and will ask you some questions.
+They will then advise whether you should be approved to foster.

-- The Agency Decision Maker makes the final decision.
+The panel advises on whether to approve you and our Agency Decision Maker makes the final decision.

 Files available to download

 A leaflet for service users, their families and carers about what information we hold and how we share information.